top of page

-If we have met in clinic, we may discussed my association with art and the eye and personalities as a result of our eyesight.
-I spent a lot of my childhood in france with a family who loves art and now that there is an impressionist exhibition in Singapore, I thought to re-ignite this topic/
+If we have met in clinic, we may have discussed my association with art and the eye, and how our personalities are shaped by our eyesight.
+I spent a lot of my childhood in France with a family who loves art.
+Now that there is an Impressionist exhibition in Singapore, I thought it was the perfect time to reignite this topic.

-Claude Monet is one of the most celebrated painters in history, known for his role in founding Impressionism and his ability to capture light and color in ways that changed art forever.
+Claude Monet is one of the most celebrated painters in history.
+He is known for his role in founding Impressionism and for his ability to capture light and color in ways that changed art forever.
 Yet, few people realize how much Monet’s eyesight influenced his work.
-His vision challenges and changes shaped the way he saw the world and, in turn, the way he painted it.
+His vision challenges shaped the way he saw the world, and in turn, the way he painted it.
 This post explores how Monet’s eyesight affected his art, revealing a deeper understanding of his masterpieces.

 Monet’s Eyesight and Its Challenges

-Monet began to experience serious eyesight problems in the later part of his life.
-He developed cataracts, a condition where the lens of the eye becomes cloudy, leading to blurred vision and altered color perception.
-Cataracts can cause colors to appear duller or more yellow, and details become harder to distinguish.
+Monet began to experience serious eyesight problems later in life.
+He developed cataracts, a condition where the lens of the eye becomes cloudy.
+This leads to blurred vision and altered color perception.
+Cataracts can cause colors to appear duller or more yellow, making it harder to distinguish details.
 Monet’s cataracts affected both eyes but at different times, which meant his vision changed gradually and unevenly.

 This condition had a profound effect on Monet’s ability to see colors and shapes clearly.
 His paintings from this period show a noticeable shift in style and color palette.
 The bright, clear blues and greens of his earlier works gave way to warmer, more muted tones.
 The details became softer, and forms appeared more abstract.